SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 It specifies this requirement by stating that any ``FullyNamed`` type must have a gettable instance property called ``fullName``, which is of type ``String``.

-Here's an example of a simple structure that conforms to the ``FullyNamed`` protocol:
+Here's an example of a simple structure that adopts and conforms to the ``FullyNamed`` protocol:

 .. testcode:: protocols